uviclibraries/taguette/index.md

 This workshop uses the OpenSource _Taguette_ software because it is free to use and many find it easier to learn than [other popular commercial software packages](https://en.wikipedia.org/wiki/Computer-assisted_qualitative_data_analysis_software).

-This is not an endorsement of Taguette: there are many options for qualitative analysis and coding and other software may be better in other contexts.
-While an excellent teaching tool, _Taguette_ imposes limitations that users should be aware of:
+This workshop is not an endorsement of Taguette; there are many options for qualitative analysis and coding and other software may be better in other contexts.
+While an excellent teaching tool, _Taguette_ imposes some limitations that users should be aware of:

 - Only text can be coded.
 For example videos and images can not be coded.
 - Passanges coded with different tags have the same colour in Taguette.